-Medical Leave Eligible circumstances for medical leave under DCFMLA includes recovering from a serious illness rendering the employee unable to work.
+Medical Leave Eligible circumstances for medical leave under DCFMLA includes recovering from a serious illness rendering the employee unable to work

 Leave under DCFMLA may be taken in blocks of time, intermittently, and in certain circumstances, at a reduced schedule.
-Employees can also use any accrued time instead of unpaid leave.

 The employer may require medical certification and reasonable prior notice when applicable.

-Employee Eligibility

-An employee is eligible under the Act if she or he has been employed by the employer for at least one year without a break in service, and worked at least 1,000 hours during the 12 month period immediately preceding the requested leave.
-The one year of service requirement does not need to have immediately preceded the request for leave.
+Employee Eligibility An employee is eligible under the Act if she or he has been employee by the employer for at least 12 consecutive or non-consecutive months in the seven years immediately preceding the start of the family or medical leave, and worked at least 1,000 hours during these 12 months.
 The District government is considered a single employer.
 The above eligibility requirements can be met by considering employment at more than one District agency.

-Employer Posting Requirements
+Employer Posting Requirements.
 The employer must post and maintain this notice in a conspicuous place.
 An employer that willfully fails to post this notice may be ordered to pay a fine of up to \$100 for each day the employer fails to post the notice.

-If you believe an employer has wrongfully denied you family or medical leave, or retaliated against you under this statute, you can file a complaint within one year of the incident with the Office of Human Rights (OHR).
-To file a complaint, visit:
+Filing a Complaint of a Violation If you believe an employer has wrongfully denied you parental leave under this statute, you can file a complaint within one year of the incident with the Office of Human Rights (OHR).
+To file a complaint, visit: Questions about the OHR process can also be answered by phone at (202) 727-4559

-- Online at ohr.dc.gov; or - In-Person at 441 4th Street NW, Suite 570N, Washington, DC 20001.
+• Online at ohr.dc.gov; or In-Person at 441 4th Street NW, Suite 570N, Washington, DC 20001.

-Questions about the OHR process can also be answered by phone at (202) 727-4559.
+Questions about the OHR process can also be answered by phone at (202) 727-4559